What is Allulose and Why its demand is growing?

 In collaboration with the Mars Advanced Research Institute, Professor Shota Atsumi from the UC Davis Department of Chemistry has discovered a new way to use microbes to produce allulose.

-The researchers developed a method for high-yield and high-purity production of allulose through precise fermentation by activating a natural process in a microorganism.
-They found an industrial microorganism with the enzymes to make allulose, and they edited the organism’s metabolism to get the cells to convert glucose into allulose.
+The researchers developed a method for producing high-yield and high-purity allulose through precise fermentation by activating a natural process in a microorganism.
+They found an industrial microorganism with the enzymes to make allulose and edited the organism’s metabolism to get the cells to convert glucose into allulose.

 The cells consume all the glucose they are fed and convert it to allulose with a noteworthy concentration, a yield of over 60%, and a purity of over 95%, outperforming the existing production methods.

 This new method is efficient, economically feasible, and could be scaled up for commercial production.
 The new approach has a more than 99% theoretical yield with high purity and only requires minimal processing to isolate the desired product.
-This discovery could help address one of the primary obstacles to the widespread adoption of these alternatives, which is their production costs.
+This discovery could help address one of the primary obstacles to the widespread adoption of these alternatives- their production costs.

 Bonumose

 Bonumose, a Virginia-based startup, has patented a cost-effective technology enabling mass-market adoption of rare sugars like allulose.
-In early 2022, Bonumose raised a Series B round led by Hershey and sugar refining giant ASR Group to support the commercial production of their sugar alternative sweeteners – allulose and tagatose.
+In early 2022, Bonumose raised a Series B round led by Hershey and sugar refining giant ASR Group to support the commercial production of its sugar alternative sweeteners, allulose and tagatose.

 These innovations can significantly enhance the affordability and accessibility of allulose, making it a more viable sugar substitute for the mass market.